BretFisher/gha-runners/README.md

 ## Usage

-1. Modify the values in variables.tf to your liking.
+1. Modify the values in `variables.tf` to your liking.
 1. This project defaults to runners connecting to a single repo.
-To change to a full org, modify the values in `variables.tf` and swap the docker command in `user-data.sh`.
+To change to a full org, modify the values in `variables.tf` and swap the docker command in `user-data.tpl`.
 1. Create a `terraform.tfvars` file in the root of this project with these variables defined.
-If you forked this repo, `.gitignore` prevents committing any `tfvars` files:
+If you forked this repo, `.gitignore` prevents committing any `tfvars` files for safety:

     ```terraform
     # terraform.tfvars file for secrets